 Route de Presles is a stunning mountain road located in the Isère department in southeastern France.
 The road is 7 km long carved into the mountains.
 Words can’t describe the road and pictures don’t do it justice.
 It’s one of the most spectacular balcony roads in the country.

 The road is called D292.
 It’s a succession of open tunnels and passages, carved directly into the rock, resulting low and narrow lanes, blind corners and potential landslides.
-The road is certainly breathtaking and it has a fearsome reputation.
 There are not many roads like this in Europe, if you can handle the height and the prospect of a very long freefall this road absolutely has to be on the list of any road connoisseur.
 As you get closer to the famous Presles cliffs, the road has no choice but to cross the Urgonian limestone in serpentine twists and turns through a narrow tunnel with portholes drilled into the rock offering a furtive view of the Grande Cournouze opposite.